syncfusion-content/javascript-docs/js/RangeNavigator/Populate-Data.md

 ---
 layout: post
-title: Populate-Data
+title: Populate Data in JQuery RangeNavigator widget | Syncfusion
-description: Populate Data
+description: Learn about Populate Data support in Syncfusion JQuery RangeNavigator control and more details.
+It produces limited set of data.
 platform: js
 control: RangeNavigator
 documentation: ug
 api: /api/js/ejrangenavigator
 ---

-# Populate Data
+# Populate Data in JQuery RangeNavigator widget

 When you provide data to **RangeNavigator**, it produces limited set of data.
 You can populate the **RangeNavigator** with data using the [`dataSource`](../api/ejrangenavigator#members:datasource) and [`series`](../api/ejrangenavigator#members:series) properties.